 - The maximum allowable stair rise is 7 3/4 inches, and the minimum stair rise is 4 inches.
 For recommendations on rise-run combos, see the tip below.

 - The difference between a stair’s longest and shortest riser height or stair depth should be no more than 3/8 inch.
 This is pretty strict, so take the time to plan your stringers carefully.

-- An open stringer should have notches that are not too deep, or the stringer will be weak.
+- An open stringer should not have notches that are too deep, or the stringer will be weak.

 - Openings in the railing should be no larger than 4 3/8 inches between balusters, and 6 inches between the bottom rail and the tread, as seen in the illustration.

 - Stringers should be spaced close enough to adequately support the treads.
 This spacing depends on the tread materials.
 If treads are 2-by lumber, stringers can usually be as far apart as 16 inches on center.
 If 5/4 decking or composite decking is used, they should be 12 inches or closer.
-Be sure to check with your building department and follow the manufacture's installation instructions.
+Be sure to check with your building department and follow the decking manufacturer's installation instructions.